Outlander poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Kainan chooses to stay and help the Vikings instead of seeking rescue.
 He actively decides to hunt the Moorwen and protect his new community, accepting responsibility for unleashing it., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Their trap for the Moorwen fails catastrophically.
+Significantly, this crucial beat Their trap for the Moorwen fails catastrophically.
 The creature kills several warriors including key characters.
 The stakes raise dramatically as they realize the Moorwen is more intelligent and dangerous than anticipated., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Kainan realizes the Moorwen has a nest and uses his advanced knowledge combined with Viking courage.
 He synthesizes alien technology with Viking warrior spirit, forging a final plan to trap and kill the creature., demonstrating the transformation achieved throughout the journey.